azerothcore/azerothcore-wotlk/.github/SECURITY.md

 | --------------- | ------------------ |
 | 10.15           | :white_check_mark: |

 **Note**: We do NOT support any repacks that may or may not have been made based on AzerothCore.
+Nor do we support any of the releases that are made under AzerothCore.

 ## Reporting a Vulnerability